cass-community/cass-community.github.io/_sw/chipStar.md

 name: chipStar
 area: pmr
 cass_member: S4PST
-description: chipStar is a tool for compiling and running HIP/CUDA on SPIR-V via OpenCL or Level Zero APIs.
+description: A tool for compiling and running HIP/CUDA on SPIR-V via OpenCL or Level Zero APIs
 long_description: |
     chipStar enables compiling and running HIP and CUDA applications on platforms which support SPIR-V as the